Payment Tips

 June 20, 2022

 Just as there are various types of fraud, there are various subtypes of fraud, each with its own set of characteristics that often require countermeasures specific to that subtype.
-This applies to credit card fraud and its subtypes as well.
+This applies to credit card fraud and its subtypes as well, especially for businesses dealing with high risk merchant accounts.

 Generally, there are three main types of credit card fraud : friendly fraud, chargeback fraud, and true fraud.
 There is some overlap between the three, of course.
 For example, in some cases, chargeback fraud can be considered to be a type of friendly fraud, and in other cases, it can be considered to be a type of true fraud.